jsquyres/ompi/docs/faq/supported-systems.rst

 What operating systems does Open MPI support?
 ---------------------------------------------

-We primarily develop Open MPI on Linux and Mark's.
+We primarily develop Open MPI on Linux and MacOS.

 Other operating systems are supported, however.
 The exact list of operating systems supported has changed over time (e.g., native